-Listen: If I hear one more Warren Buffett wannabe blurt out, "It all depends on what you buy, and at what price you buy it," I might fling myself from the roof.
+If I hear one more Warren Buffett knockoff blurt out, "It all depends on what you buy, and at what price you buy it," I might fling one of us off a roof.

-So how about we skirt the unpleasantness and recast this whole "buy and hold is dead" debate right now?
-We can start with a question I found a while back on Jim Cramer's blog that hits it right on the head.
-The CNBC star wrote: "Does the market work? ...
+So let's skip the unpleasantness and recast this whole "buy and hold is dead" debate -- starting with a question I found a while back on Jim Cramer's blog.
+The CNBC star mused: "Does the market work? ...
 Can it be counted on to do what it used to do, which is create wealth by investing in good companies and holding them over time?"

 That's what I'm talking about!